VERITYSETUP(8) | Maintenance Commands | VERITYSETUP(8) |

 format <data_device> <hash_device>

-Calculates and permanently stores hash verification data for data_device.
-Hash area can be located on the same device after data if specified by --hash-offset option.
+Calculates and permanently stores hash verification data for the data_device.
+Hash area can be located on the same device after data, if specified by --hash-offset option.

-Note you need to provide root hash string for device verification or activation.
+You need to provide the root hash string for device verification or activation.
 Root hash must be trusted.

-The data or hash device argument can be block device or file image.
-If hash device path doesn’t exist, it will be created as file.
+The data or hash device argument can be a block device or a file image.
+If the hash device path doesn’t exist, it will be created as a file.

 <options> can be [--hash, --no-superblock, --format, --data-block-size, --hash-block-size, --data-blocks, --hash-offset, --salt, --uuid, --root-hash-file].